Botanical Name for Fumitory: Fumaria officinalis.

 Plant Parts Used: The entire plant, except the root, has been used in herbal medicine.

-The plant material is collected at the beginning of flowering period and dried for later use in extracts, teas, pills (capsules), eye lotions and tinctures.
+The plant material is collected at the beginning of the flowering period and dried for later use in extracts, teas, pills (capsules), eye lotions and tinctures.

 The herb has a bitter and salty taste, and the plant juice has a strong distinctive smell.